Skip to main content

 Create Quiz or Worksheet widgets that students need to fill in during the field trip

-The time of students walking around with clipboards and the typical experience of papers flying away whenever it’s a bit windy is a thing of the past.
-Nowadays, most students have smartphones or tablets, which are very useful during field trips.
-With BookWidgets, teachers create interactive quizzes and worksheets that students can easily fill in on their mobile devices.
+The days of students walking around with clipboards and papers flying away in the wind are over.
+Today, most students carry smartphones or tablets, which can be incredibly useful during field trips.
+With BookWidgets, teachers can create interactive quizzes and worksheets that students complete easily on their mobile devices.

 In addition to the “common” question types such as multiple-choice questions, open-ended questions, fill-in-the-table questions, there are numerous interactive question types that work particularly well for field trips.
 Here are some ideas: